The64thGamer/cheeseepedia/content/wiki/winchester-chuck-e-cheese-v1-animatronic.md

 ### Microphone

-From Summer 1978 to Early 1983 at Sunnyvale, the bot was given a gray & black microphone with a cord on it. this was most likely to make it consistent with the {{< wiki-link "Winchester Chuck E. Cheese V2 (Animatronic)" >}} {{< wiki-link "Kooser Chuck E Cheese (Animatronic)" >}}.
+From Summer 1978 to Early 1983 at Sunnyvale, the bot was given a gray & black microphone with a cord on it. this was most likely to make it consistent with the {{< wiki-link "Winchester Chuck E. Cheese V2 (Animatronic)" >}} {{< wiki-link "Kooser Chuck E. Cheese (Animatronic)" >}}.

 ## Movements